s3inlc/hashes-org-mgmt/Cleaner/README.md

-# Hashes.org Management
+# Hashes.org Cleaner

-Here multiple scripts and applications will be provided which are related with Hashes.org.
+This program is used to find hashes in the Hashes.org left list which are partially from a simple MD5 hash.